Moving to Mexico with Kids

 I get a lot of questions where there is a list of schools or website where you can enroll your kids for a short period of time.
 Such lists do not exist as Mexico is huge, but if you’re looking at Playa del Carmen I have a list of schools and preschools in my moving to Playa del Carmen post.

-Most importantly: without residency, you cannot enroll your kids in a public school so only private ones will be an option and not all schools allow kids to attend only for short periods of time vs full year.
+Most importantly: without residency, you cannot enroll your kids in a public school so only private ones will be an option and not all schools allow kids to attend only for short periods vs a full year.

 Cost of Living in Mexico with Kids